dppdppd/BoardRAG/docs/db-less-plan.md

 1. Place PDFs in `data/`.
 2. Set `ANTHROPIC_API_KEY` in the environment.
 3. Launch the API: `launch_api.cmd` or `launch_local.cmd`.
-4. On startup, the server uploads new PDFs, extracts game names, and caches `file_id`s.
+4. On startup, the server scans PDFs and persists metadata and `game_name`.
+It does not upload main PDFs or cache top-level `file_id`s; only per-page IDs are used during extraction.
 5. Ask a question via `/stream` with an optional `game` filter.
 The response includes spotlight anchors.